Xavier-IV/Calculator/README.md

 #### How to use

+* Open your Eclipse, File > Import.
+* Choose General > Existing Projects into Workspace
-* Open the project with Eclipse IDE, and direct the open project path to this project folder.
+* On the Select Root Directory, direct the File Explorer towards this downloaded folder.
+* You're done!

 ### Bugs and enhancements